 Your fixed costs (rent, insurance, loan payments) keep running in the winter.
 So don't calculate with monthly averages, but with actual open months.

-Break-even calculation for seasonal businesses
+Break-even math for seasonal restaurants

-💡 Example:
+?
+Example:

 Beach restaurant, open April-September (6 months):